Where do Russia's ties with Africa stand? – DW – 07/25/2023

 African experts agree that Africa is becoming attractive to Russia and other global powers.

-"It is important for Africa to tread cautiously as it goes along, because right now Africa is yet again becoming the playground of a lot of the external actors" said Bensah, the Accra-based Africa expert.
+"It is important for Africa to tread cautiously as it goes along, because right now Africa is yet again becoming the playground of a lot of the external actors" said Bensah.

 President Nana Akufo-Addo of Ghana last year expressed concern over neighboring Burkina Faso's reported deal to let in the Wagner Group.